 The 6th Annual Brain Power 5K, 10K, Survivor Stride & Kids Run is Central Texas’ Race Against Brain Cancer and is slated for Sunday, September 11 at the H-E-B Center at Cedar Park.
 The race is grateful for Platinum Sponsorship support from Koko FitClub in Cedar Park as well as many other local and Central Texas supporters and sponsors.
 Brain Power 5K funds brain cancer research, recognizes brain tumor survivors and remembers loved ones lost to this devastating disease.
 The event is proud to benefit the Dr. Marnie Rose Foundation for Brain Cancer Research at MD Anderson Cancer Center as well as local efforts in our Central Texas brain tumor community.
+Dr. Trish will perform a specialized brain-based assessment to determine how each area in the brain is performing and if there is a dysfunction that could be causing the learning challenge.
+After proper assessment, the correct course of treatment can be recommended, find out more here about the Learning Disability Treatment in Chapel Hill.

 What began as a survivor’s dream in 2011 with just 350 participants has now grown to over 1,500 five years later.
 Last year, Brain Power added a 10K to our signature 5k and 1-mile walk line up.
 The 5K course is an out-and-back which features a slight uphill on the way out and an encouraging downhill on the way back that helps you pick up speed for a strong finish.
 The 10K course is two loops of the 5K course.